 Mr. Selby was born and raised in Austin, Texas, and graduated from the University of Chicago in 1990.
 Between college and law school, Mr. Selby spent six years working in Texas state and local government and politics.
 Mr. Selby received his J.D., with honors, from The University of Texas School of Law, where he was a member of the Texas Law Review and the American Journal of Criminal Law.
 He joined Williams & Connolly LLP in 1999.

-Mr. Selby serves as the Chair of the Associate Management Committee for the firm.
+Mr. Selby serves as the Chair of the Associates Committee for the firm.
 He is also a member of the firm’s Diversity Committee.

-Mr. Selby lives in Arlington, Virginia with his wife, Deirdre Doyle, and their two children.
+Mr. Selby lives in Arlington, Virginia with his wife, Deirdre Doyle, and their son.
+Their daughter attends the University of Virginia.